bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This should be your first realization that the hypercube architecture is recursively elegant.
 If you construct a parallel computer with a hypercube architecture, cool stuff just appears.

-Two documents were created to explain the 16 node prototype, linked here as related pages:
+Two documents were created to explain the 16 node prototype, linked here:

+**Related pages:**
 - **[TDMA Routing on a Hypercube](HypercubeTDMA.html)**
 - **[16 Node Hypercube Microcontroller Cluster](16NodeMachine.html)**